schnoddelbotz/cloud-vm-docker/README.md

 # and will not print logs.
 Of course, they're accessible +/- as if it was plain Docker.
 $ ctzz ps
-VM_ID       IMAGE                   COMMAND                                  CREATED        STATUS fb0f979473  busybox                 echo foo                                 5 min ago      CREATED
+VM_ID       IMAGE                   COMMAND                                  CREATED        STATUS fb0f979473  busybox                 echo foo                                 5 min ago      created

 # Containers running on VMs will forward logs to StackDriver.
 To read those logs, like in Docker, do:
 $ ctzz logs fb0f979473